American Society of Legislative Clerks and Secretaries (ASLCS) Bylaws

-DUES – Dues shall be annually assessed of all Principal, Associate and former members in an amount to be determined by the Executive Committee.
+DUES – Dues shall be annually assessed of all Principal, Associate and former members in amounts to be determined by the Executive Committee.

 MEETING OF MEMBERS – The annual business meeting of the Society shall be held at such time and place as shall be designated by the Executive Committee.
 On the day of the scheduled meeting, the President shall call the meeting to order at the designated time.
 The minutes of the previous meeting shall be read and approved and such business transacted as may properly come before such meeting.

 There shall be mailed to each member of the Society, at least thirty days prior to the annual business meeting, a notice setting the time and place of the meeting.
 In case a quorum of the members eligible to vote is not present, the regularly called meeting shall be adjourned to the next day of the Society's scheduled meeting at a time set by the members present and registered, at which time those voting members present and registered shall constitute a quorum for all purposes.